 Anti aging or anti photoaging?

-We are well acquainted with the word anti-aging, a very broad and general term by which we mean to place all processes designed to prevent, counteract and delay our physiological aging process (Chrono aging).
+We are well acquainted with the word anti-aging, a very broad and generic term by which we mean to place all processes designed to prevent, counteract and delay our physiological aging process (Chronological Aging).

-When the skin is over-exposed to UV rays, it can suffer the damaging effects, the intensity of which changes in relation to the dose of UV received and the sensitivity of the subject.
-The damaging effects can be acute (or immediate), or chronic.
+When the skin is exposed excessively to UV light, it can suffer harmful effects, the intensity of which changes depending on the dose of UV received and the sensitivity of the subject.
+The harmful effects can be acute (or immediate), or chronic.

 The effects of sun exposure

-The immediate effect of sun exposure is sunburn and erythema, an inflammatory reaction characterized by vasodilation and increased skin permeability.
+The immediate effect of exposure to the rays sun products is represented by sunburn and erythema, an inflammatory reaction characterized by vasodilation and increased skin permeability.

-This reaction results in redness, pain and sometimes blistering to the detachment of the upper skin layers.
+This reaction results in redness, pain and sometimes blistering until the upper skin layers peel off.

 THE PROTAGONISTS.